Extreme-Mass-Ratio Inspirals Embedded in Dark Matter Halo: Existence of Homoclinic Orbit and Horizon-Induced Chaos: Investigation on Lyapunov exponents

 where $\Delta(t)$ measures the separation between two initially close trajectories at time $t$ in the full phase space $(r,p_r,\phi,p_{\phi})$ and $\Delta(0)$ is the same at the initial time.
 In this context, one can also define the radial Lyapunov exponent with the same definition as mentioned in Eq.~\eqref{3.5} but for which, $\Delta(t):=\delta r(t)$ and $\Delta(0):=\delta r(0)$ measure the separation between two initially close trajectories at time $t$ and at the initial time, respectively, along the radial direction ($r$) only.
 Therefore, the radial Lyapunov exponent $\lambda_r$ is defined as

 The Lyapunov exponent is bounded by the surface gravity ($\kappa$) of a BH spacetime through the relation \cite{Maldacena:2015waa,Hashimoto:2016dfz}:

 We now turn our attention in analyzing the LE as a quantitative measure of the chaotic behavior evident in the Poincar\'{e} sections examined earlier.
 Our investigation focuses on two distinct types of LE in this framework by considering an EMRI system $(q=10^{-5})$.
 The first is the total Lyapunov exponent ($\lambda_{T}$), which is related with the logarithmic separation ratio (Eq.~\eqref{3.5}), characterizing the divergence rate between trajectories across the entire phase space.
-The second quantity ($\lambda_r$), related only with the radial logarithmic separation ratio (Eq.~\eqref{eq:Lyp_sep}), specifically measures the divergence rate along the radial ($r$) direction between phase space trajectories.

-It is worth noting that in this classical scenario, chaos exhibits an upper limit determined by a BH's surface gravity ($\kappa$) \cite{Hashimoto:2016dfz}, which emerges from universal features of particle motion near the event horizon.
-Recent studies about the violations of Lyapunov exponents have been reported in certain scenarios, including charged probes in Kerr-Newman-AdS spacetimes \cite{Gwak:2022xje}, charged particles balanced by Lorentz forces \cite{Zhao:2018wkl}, BH with anisotropic matter fields \cite{Jeong:2023hom}, in Einstein's gravity \cite{Lei:2021koj,Kan:2021blg} and various modified theories of gravity such as $f(R)$ and $f(T)$ \cite{Addazi:2021pty, Addazi:2023pfx, Yan:2019hxx, Cai:2015emx}.
+The second quantity ($\lambda_r$), related only with the radial logarithmic separation ratio (Eq.~\eqref{eq:Lyp_sep}), specifically measures the divergence rate along the radial ($r$) direction between phase space trajectories.\\ It is worth noting that in this classical scenario, chaos exhibits an upper limit determined by a BH's surface gravity ($\kappa$) \cite{Hashimoto:2016dfz}, which emerges from universal features of particle motion near the event horizon.
+Recent studies about the violations of Lyapunov exponents have been reported in certain scenarios, including charged probes in Kerr-Newman-AdS spacetimes \cite{Gwak:2022xje}, charged particles balanced by Lorentz forces \cite{Zhao:2018wkl}, BH with anisotropic matter fields \cite{Jeong:2023hom}, in Einstein's gravity \cite{Lei:2021koj,Kan:2021blg} and various modified theories of gravity such as $f(R)$ and $f(T)$ \cite{Addazi:2021pty, Addazi:2023pfx}.
 This observation prompts us to numerically evaluate the LEs for this specific galactic BH-DM halo system and compare them with the established bound.
 Such analysis proves particularly significant in exploring DM halo characteristics, as we begin to investigate how various DM halo properties influence the combined BH-DM halo system.

-The onset of chaotic behavior in particle dynamics near the horizon or any deviations from expected LE values in Einstein's gravity might serve as indirect indicators of interactions between the DM halo and BH geometry.
-With this objective, we now advance to the numerical computation of the LEs.

-In Figs.~\ref{fc1l} (Left) and \ref{fc2l} (Left), we illustrate the evolution of the total LE $(\lambda_T)$ over time $t$ for various energy values while keeping the DM halo parameters fixed at $\rs=0.15,~\rhs=0.02$ (Case-I) and $\rhs=0.01,~\rs=0.25$ (Case-II), respectively.
-Additionally, we depict $\lambda_T$ as functions of time for different DM halo central densities ($\rhs$) with fixed scale radius $\rs=0.15$ and energy $E=90$ (case-III) in Fig.~\ref{fc3l} (Left), and for varying DM halo scale radii ($\rs$) with fixed central density $\rhs=0.01$ and energy $E=115$ (Case-IV) in Fig.~\ref{fc4l} (Left).